 Defining what is "done" using burn pipelines

-By default, Burndown Charts display closed issues and PRs as data points.
-You can also customize which pipeline triggers a “burned” task by using the Burn Pipelines dropdown menu.
+By default, burndown reports display closed issues and PRs as data points.
+You can also customize which pipeline triggers a “burned” task by using the burn pipelines dropdown menu.
 For example, if your development team considers a task complete when it reaches the “Ready for QA” pipeline, they can set that here for a more accurate picture of their priorities and progress.